 And we can help too

 We have a few schools in the UK which we know to be reputable.
 These are excellent schools that we can confidently recommend.
-If you are interested, we’d be happy to put you in touch.
+Check out this page for more info.

 We can also offer a little free consultancy (time permitting) asking our network of teachers and contacts in the industry about specific schools.
 If you have a school in mind and would like us to investigate and give you an opinion, please email us and we’ll give you the low-down.